Mean-field description of plastic flow in amorphous solids: Interpretation

 \section{Interpretation}

-A detailed probabilistic derivation of these results is given in Appendix B. In a nutshell, $P(x)$ for $x\ll1$ is proportional to the number of walks starting from $x=1$ which ends up in position $x$ after a time $\gamma=O(1)$, without having crossed the absorbing condition $x<0$.
+A detailed probabilistic derivation of these results is given in Appendix.A, including the case with no bias ($v=0$).
+In a nutshell, $P(x)$ for $x\ll1$ is proportional to the number of random walkers starting from $x=1$ which ends up in position $x$ after a time $\gamma=O(1)$, without having crossed the absorbing condition $x<0$.
 For a Brownian motion (corresponding to $\mu\geq2$ in our model) it is well known that this number vanishes linearly in $x$.
 This result is independent of the bias for a Brownian motion, because on small length scales of order $x$ (or equivalently on small time scale of order $\gamma\sim x^2$), fluctuations always dominate the bias, which is therefore irrelevant.
 Fluctuations also dominate the bias for Levy flights if $\mu>1$, and thus $P(x)$ at small $x$ must again be independent of the bias, in agreement with our result that $\theta=\mu/2$ if $\mu\in (1,2]$.
 The case $\mu=1$ however is marginal: bias and fluctuations are always comparable on all time scales, and both affects the value of $\theta$ as shown in Eq.(\ref{thetaonA}).
 Finally, for Levy flights with $\mu<1$, the bias dominates on small time scales: typically walkers are essentially convected toward the origin, leading to a non-vanishing $P(x)$ at $x=0$.